top of page

 Funeral services at the Church of Christ tomorrow (Wednesday) at 11 o'clock a.m.
 Relatives and friends are invited to attend."

-And with that, I'll end my Sunday afternoon story about a small chair for a young boy, perched on a cemetery hillside.
-A tribute from loving parents to a child that had gone before.
+With that, I'll conclude my Sunday afternoon tale about a little chair for a young boy, situated on a cemetery hillside.
+It's a tribute from devoted parents to a child who had passed away.

 References: